MicrosoftDocs/customer-insights/ci-docs/export-destinations.md

 ### Export segments

 **Exporting segments in environments for business accounts (B-to-B) or individual consumers (B-to-C)**
-Most export option support both types of environments.
-Exporting segments to various target systems has specific requirements.
+Most export options support both types of environments.
+Exporting segments to various target systems have specific requirements.

 **Segment exports in environments for individual consumers (B-to-C)**
 - Segments in the context of environments for individual customers are built on the *unified customer profile* entity.
 Every segment that meets the requirements of the target systems (for example, an email address) can get exported.